gamesbook/protograf/docs/source/examples/various.rst

 Source Code `clock.py <https://github.com/gamesbook/protograf/blob/master/examples/various/clock.py>`_
 ----------- ------------------------------------------------------------------
 Discussion  This example shows how to create a complex element - a clock - by
-            combining multiple
-            :doc:`customised Circles <../customised_shapes#circle>`, each with
+            combining multiple ref:`customised Circles <circleIndex>`, each
-            different properties.
+            with different properties.

-            Only the first circle - the clock's outline border and its title - has a ``fill`` color set but the rest do not:
+            Only the first circle |dash the clock's outline border and its title |dash| has a ``fill`` color set but the rest do not:

               .. code:: python